arjupba/redux-reducer-dispatcher/README.md

 # redux-reducer-dispatcher
-This module help to dispatch in a reducer asynchronously.
+This module help to dispatch an action in a reducer asynchronously.